 One of my fondest food memories is of the tiny round potatoes known as papas criollas from Colombia.
 The Colombian papas criollas grow wild in the Andes highlands and have a thin, tender skin and a buttery yellow interior that yields an amazing flavor.
 They are a favorite for soups such as Ajiaco or served as appetizers or sides either roasted, fried, mashed, boiled, or skewered and grilled.
 Here in the United States you can buy them frozen in some stores or in jars from various online grocers (see Where to Buy below).
-I have searched for years but still have not found frozen, canned, or fresh papas criollas in any of our local Hispanic or international grocery stores.
+I have searched for years but still have not found frozen, canned, or fresh papas criollas in any of our local Latin or international grocery stores.

 If you’ve ever had a memory of food so strong that you still dream of it 15 years later, you’ll understand my excitement when I spotted tiny yellow potatoes in Trader Joe’s last week.
 Small potatoes have been in vogue for a few years, but the little yellow Dutch creamers in our area stores are bigger than papas criollas and I’ve never been quite happy with them.
 When I saw these petite gems my heart went pitter patter and I jumped with glee and clapped.
 In Trader Joe’s.
 Yes, people stared.